TinyGobby/Lean-Value-Tree-Visualisation/README.md

 # Lean-Value-Tree-Visualisation

 This is a tool to create a visualisation of a Lean Value Tree from a json file.
 It will display a hierarchical tree structure in which nodes represent points in the tree.
-It uses Google Charts' [Organization Chart](https://developers.google.com/chart/interactive/docs/gallery/orgchart) and Newtonsoft's [Json.NET Serializer](https://www.newtonsoft.com/json) to parse json files containing the LVT data.
+It uses Google Charts' [Organization Chart](https://developers.google.com/chart/interactive/docs/gallery/orgchart) to visualise the tree structure and Newtonsoft's [Json.NET Serializer](https://www.newtonsoft.com/json) to parse json files containing the LVT data.

 Our Lean Value Tree creates trees using the following structure: